 - Integrity – We cultivate and sustain trust through transparent, open, and honest communications and decision-making.
 We uphold standards of public health ethics* in all that we do.

-- Accountability – We hold ourselves and each other responsible to the highest quality, excellence, and measureable impact in our work.
+- Accountability – We hold ourselves and each other responsible to the highest quality, excellence, and measurable impact in our work.

 - Collaboration – We emphasize and support collaborative, interdependent, mutually-respectful engagement and relationships within our school, across our campus, and with our communities.